axelvaldez/radical-companies/_posts/children-stories/the-itsums-story/2024-09-01-the-itsums-story-02.markdown

 </div>

 <h1>Progress</h1>
  <p>The Fiat Shack had more and more Itsums in it, so Fiat had to build a House.
-The Itsums who lived in the House called themselves Chieftains and, of course, King Fiat had a whole wng of it to himself.</p>
+The Itsums who ,oved to the new House called themselves Chieftains.
+Of course, King Fiat had a whole wing of it to himself.</p>
  <p>As they became more prosperous they just called themselves <em>Executives</em>.</p>
  <p>Every one of the Itsums who lived the Fiat House literally adored King Fiat, the Supreme Boss.The others were moved to the Shack by then Itsum called Violence.</p>
  <p>Unfortunately, the Fiat Shack had fallen badly into disrepair, but the Riff-Raff fit in it (tightly), so it was fine.</p>